willfurnass/sheffield_hpc/sharc/software/apps/intel_r.rst

    :Documentation: http://www.r-project.org/

 R is a statistical computing language.
 This version of R is built using the :ref:`Intel compilers <iceberg_intel_compilers>` and the Intel Math Kernel Library.
 This combination can result in significantly faster runtimes in certain circumstances.
+For more details of what is made faster, see `this blog post <http://rse.shef.ac.uk/blog/intel-R-iceberg/>`_ which was written back when we built this version of R for the first time on Sheffield's old HPC system, Iceberg.

 Most R extensions are written and tested for the gcc suite of compilers so it is recommended that you perform testing before switching to this version of R.